Due to an unprecedented caseload, Primary Care is currently not accepting new patients.

 Primary Care Services include:

-- Annual examinations and preventative care including vaccinations, parasite control, proper nutrition, and behavioral recommendations
+- Annual examinations and preventative care including vaccinations, parasite control, proper nutrition, oral health, and behavioral recommendations

 - New puppy and kitten evaluations